sjkp/azure-arm-hol/docs/arm-template-functions.md

       }
     }

+## length

+**length(array)**

+Returns the number of elements in an array.
+Typically, used to specify the number of iterations when creating resources.
+For an example of using this function, see [Create multiple instances of resources in Azure Resource Manager](https://github.com/Azure/azure-content/blob/master/articles/resource-group-create-multiple.md).

 ## copyIndex

 **copyIndex(offset)**

 Returns the current index of an iteration loop.
-For examples of using this function, see [Create multiple instances of resources in Azure Resource Manager](resource-group-create-multiple.md).
+For examples of using this function, see [Create multiple instances of resources in Azure Resource Manager](https://github.com/Azure/azure-content/blob/master/articles/resource-group-create-multiple.md).

 ## base64